mhartl/pivotal-github/README.md

 ### git story-commit

 `git story-commit` makes a standard `git commit` with the story number added to the commit message.
-This automatically adds a link at Pivotal Tracker between the story and the diff at GitHub.
+This automatically adds a link at Pivotal Tracker between the story and the diff when the branch gets pushed up to GitHub.

 For example, when on a branch called `6283185-add-markdown-support`, the `git story-commit` command automatically adds `[#6283185]` to the commit message: